Apartheid Without the Racism': How China Keeps Rural Folks Down

 ADVERTISEMENT

 Studies by the Asian Development Bank and the University of Michigan suggest China's rich-poor gap is even higher once property and hukou status are taken into account.
-"The urban-rural wealth divide is much greater than the income divide," said Southwestern University's Mr. Gan.
+"The urban-rural wealth divide is much greater than the income divide," Southwestern University's Mr. Gan said.

-Looking across the dry riverbed separating Yanjiao from the capital, Mr. Wang says he hopes Beijing will someday absorb his community.
+Looking across the dry riverbed separating Yanjiao from the capital, Mr. Wang said he hopes Beijing will someday absorb his community.

 Giving him hope, some cities across China have extended property-buying rights to rural hukou holders around them.
 With a Beijing hukou, Mr. Wang's family would have access to better schools and hospitals and his two-bedroom apartment would be twice as valuable.